jcs/halfmoon/README.md

 		<?= $f->submit_button("Submit") ?>
 	<? }); ?>

-with $form being an alias to a FormHelper object automatically setup by the controller.  there are other helpers available like $time, $html, etc.
+with `$form` being an alias to a FormHelper object automatically setup by the controller.
+There are other helpers available like `$time`, `$html`, etc.

-## requirements ##
+## Requirements ##

--	php 5.3 or higher with the pdo database extensions you wish to use with activerecord (pdo-mysql, pdo-pgsql, etc.).
+-	PHP 5.3 or higher with the PDO database extensions you wish to use with php-activerecord (pdo-mysql, pdo-pgsql, etc.).

-	the mcrypt extension is required for using the encrypted cookie session store (see [this page](http://michaelgracie.com/2009/09/23/plugging-mcrypt-into-php-on-mac-os-x-snow-leopard-10.6.1/) for mac os x instructions).
+	The `mcrypt` extension is required for using the encrypted cookie session store (see [this page](http://michaelgracie.com/2009/09/23/plugging-mcrypt-into-php-on-mac-os-x-snow-leopard-10.6.1/) for Mac OS X instructions).

-	the pcntl extension is required to use dbconsole.  the same instructions for mac os can be applied (download the php tarball for the version installed, untar, "cd ext/pcntl; phpize; ./configure;
+	The `pcntl` extension is required to use script/dbconsole.
+The same instructions for Mac OS can be applied (download the PHP tarball for the version installed, untar, `cd ext/pcntl; phpize; ./configure;
-	make; make install", enable in php.ini.
+	make; make install`, enable in php.ini.

--	apache 1 or 2, with mod_rewrite enabled.  development of halfmoon is
+-	Apache 1 or 2, with mod_rewrite enabled.
+Development of halfmoon is
-	done on openbsd in a chroot()'d apache 1 server, so any other environment should work fine.
+	done on OpenBSD in a chroot()'d Apache 1 server, so any other environment should work fine.

-## installation ##
+## Installation ##

-1.	(optional) create the root directory where you will be storing everything.  halfmoon will do this for you but if you are creating it somewhere where you need sudo permissions, do it manually:
+1. (Optional) Create the root directory where you will be storing everything.  halfmoon will do this for you but if you are creating it somewhere where you need sudo permissions, do it manually:

 		$ sudo mkdir /var/www/example/
 		$ sudo chown `whoami` /var/www/example

-2.	fetch the halfmoon source code:
+2. Fetch the halfmoon source code into your home directory or somewhere convenient (not in the directory you are setting up halfmoon in):

 		$ git clone git://github.com/jcs/halfmoon.git

-3.	run the halfmoon script to create your skeleton directory at your root directory created in step 1:
+3. Run the halfmoon script to create your skeleton directory at your root directory created in step 1:

 		$ halfmoon/halfmoon create /var/www/example/